ckcr4lyf/tech-notes/src/services/nginx/nginx-ech.md

 mkdir echkeydir
 ```

+## Deploying

+To deploy a website with ECH support behind nginx, we need to generate ECH keys, update our DNS, and then configure nginx to use ECH.

+The steps are outlined below:

 ### Generate the ECH keys

 Put whatever `public_name` here you want snoopers to think you're connecting to (via SNI)!